Silver oxide: Structure and properties

 where HX = HF, HCl, HBr, HI, or CF3COOH.
 It will also react with solutions of alkali chlorides to precipitate silver chloride, leaving a solution of the corresponding alkali hydroxide.

-Despite the photosensitivity of many silver compounds, silver oxide is not photosensitive, although it readily decomposes at temperatures above 280 °C.
+Despite the photosensitivity of many silver compounds, silver oxide is not photosensitive.
+A significant amount of the oxide reduces to metallic silver at temperatures above 380 °C.

 Applications

 This oxide is used in silver-oxide batteries.
 In organic chemistry, silver oxide is used as a mild oxidizing agent.
 For example, it oxidizes aldehydes to carboxylic acids.
-Such reactions often work best when the silver oxide is prepared in situ from silver nitrate and alkali hydroxide.